 - have security documentation such as a Security Policy

-- ensure the education of users and employees in the field of information security
+- ensure the training of users and employees in the field of information security

 - provide documentation to demonstrate compliance with NIS2